 6. Casper (1995)

-Christina Ricci is all grown up now, but back in the day she was a total child star in this big-screen tale of the friendly little ghost.
+Christina Ricci is all grown up now, but she was a total child star in this big-screen tale of the friendly little ghost back in the day.
 And Bill Pullman is equally watchable as her goofy, ghost-psychiatrist pops.

 7. The Nightmare Before Christmas (1993)

-Tim Burton melded Christmas and Halloween into cult classic status in this stop-motion animation film, which includes operatic numbers and the voice talents of everyone from Catherine O’Hara to Paul Reubens.
-You can stream The Nightmare Before Christmas on Disney+ with a subscription.
+Tim Burton melded Christmas and Halloween into cult-classic status in this stop-motion animation film, which includes operatic numbers and the voice talents of everyone from Catherine O’Hara to Paul Reubens.

 Best Halloween Comedies

-It doesn’t matter how many times you do the Time Warp, Tim Curry, Susan Sarandon and Barry Bostwick are never not entertaining in this flick.
-So grab your best fishnets and leather strap and settle in for another watch, already.
-While you might not think of this as family-friendly fare — because it most definitely is not — the rights to this classic Halloween movie actually fall under the Disney umbrella after the media giant swallowed 20th Century Fox.
-Unfortunately, it’s not available on Disney+, and we don’t expect that to change, for obvious reasons.
+It doesn’t matter how many times you do the Time Warp; Tim Curry, Susan Sarandon and Barry Bostwick are never not entertaining in this flick.
+So grab your best fishnets and leather strap and settle in for another watch already.

 Simon Pegg co-wrote this zombie comedy flick with director Edgar Wright, crafting the story of a man whose uneventful life is completely upended by the zombie apocalypse… not that he seems to really notice.

 Michael Keaton was unrecognizably delightful in his role of Betelgeuse, the spirit who “helped” a deceased couple scare an awful new family out of their house.
-That’s probably why this film won an Oscar for best makeup, but with strong performances from Alec Baldwin, Geena Davis, Catherine O’Hara and Winona Ryder, this one is always worth a Halloween re-watch.
+That’s probably why this film won an Oscar for best makeup.
+Still, with solid performances from Alec Baldwin, Geena Davis, Catherine O’Hara and Winona Ryder, this one is always worth a Halloween re-watch.

-Sure this franchise has evolved into a gory mess over the past 17 years, but it started out as a psychological thriller worth talking about.
-Go back to the Jigsaw origins with this franchise-starter, which starred Cary Elwes, Danny Glover, Ken Leung and Michael Emerson, among others.
+Sure this franchise has evolved into a gory mess over the past 17 years, but it started as a psychological thriller worth talking about.
+Go back to the Jigsaw origins with this franchise starter, which starred Cary Elwes, Danny Glover, Ken Leung and Michael Emerson.

 What’s your favorite scary movie to watch on Halloween?
 Ours is this 90s classic.
 Remember tuning into this flick, believing that Drew Barrymore was going to be the star?
-Oh how things have changed.
-Revisit the original film and refresh yourself on Ghostface’s rules before the latest edition (complete with returning players Neve Campbell, Courteney Cox and David Arquette) hits theatres next year.
+Oh, how things have changed.
+Revisit the original film and refresh yourself on Ghostface’s rules before an all-night marathon.

 Revisit all your worst nightmares with a trip to this Freddy Krueger origins story, in which the famed spirit haunts teenagers in their sleep, delivering murderous dreams and revenge on the parents who lynched him.
 Part of the fun in going back is looking for familiar faces among the cast, which in this case includes a very young Johnny Depp.